-By submitting a promotional form to SUPERVALU and/or supplying products to SUPERVALU, Vendor acknowledges and agrees to:
+REPRESENTATIONS AND WARRANTIES: By submitting a promotional form to SUPERVALU and/or supplying products to SUPERVALU, Vendor represents and warrants that:

-3. Warrant and guarantee to SUPERVALU that all merchandise provided by Vendor is delivered at the prices stated on the front hereof or at lower prices and upon any better terms and discounts prevailing at the time of shipment.
+1. all products provided by Vendor are delivered at the prices stated on the front hereof or at lower prices and upon any better terms and discounts prevailing at the time of shipment.

-4. Warrant and guarantee that the net price to SUPERVALU on this order is no higher than the net price charged by Vendor to any of SUPERVALU's competitors for goods of like grade and quality within a reasonably contemporaneous period.
+2. the net price to SUPERVALU on any order is no higher than the net price charged by Vendor to any of SUPERVALU's competitors for products of like grade and quality within a reasonably contemporaneous period.

-5. Guarantee that in the event of a product recall or other withdrawal, Vendor will reimburse SUPERVALU for all costs involved in removing such goods from the stores and Distribution Centers; the handling, reshipment to Vendor or destruction of such goods, and all replenishment costs.
-Such indemnification, guaranty and warranty provisions shall survive any inspection, delivery, acceptance of, or payment by SUPERVALU for the merchandise.
+3. in the event of a product recall or other withdrawal, Vendor will reimburse SUPERVALU for all costs involved in removing such products from the stores and distribution centers; the handling, reshipment to Vendor or destruction of such products, and all replenishment costs.
+These provisions shall survive any inspection, delivery, acceptance of, or payment by SUPERVALU for the products.

-7. Guaranteed Sale of Product: Vendor agrees that if after 90 days a new product is not meeting or exceeding the agreed upon weekly sales quantity, then the product may be discontinued by SUPERVALU.
-When a new or existing item has been active for 90 days or more, SUPERVALU may at its discretion notify the vendor by written notice that it has elected to discontinue specific items and the vendor or agent has 15 days to provide disposition instructions to SUPERVALU.
-Without instructions, and at the end of the 15 days SUPERVALU will dispose of the product and will deduct the original cost of the product on the next remit payment to the vendor.
+Guaranteed Sale of Product: Vendor agrees that if after 90 days a new product is not meeting or exceeding the agreed upon weekly sales quantity, then the product may be discontinued by SUPERVALU.
+When a new or existing item has been active for 90 days or more, SUPERVALU may at its discretion notify the Vendor by written notice that it has elected to discontinue specific items and the Vendor or agent has 15 days to provide disposition instructions to SUPERVALU.
+Without instructions, and at the end of the 15 days SUPERVALU will dispose of the product and will deduct the original cost of the product on the next remit payment to the Vendor.

-The prices quoted to SUPERVALU shall be binding on Vendor in the event Vendor ships the merchandise to SUPERVALU, notwithstanding that the merchandise shipped is received and accepted at the destination with accompanying documents indicating prices higher than previously stated, unless prior to such shipment SUPERVALU has been advised of any such price increases(s) and SUPERVALU consents in writing thereto (Excluding Fresh Produce).
-SUPERVALU's acceptance of the merchandise shipped at prices in excess of the prices herein stated shall not be construed to be an acceptance of a counteroffer.
+The prices quoted to SUPERVALU shall be binding on Vendor in the event Vendor ships the product to SUPERVALU, notwithstanding that the product shipped is received and accepted at the destination with accompanying documents indicating prices higher than previously stated, unless prior to such shipment SUPERVALU has been advised of any such price increases(s) and SUPERVALU consents in writing thereto (Excluding Fresh Produce).
+SUPERVALU's acceptance of the product shipped at prices in excess of the prices herein stated shall not be construed to be an acceptance of a counteroffer.